 I would have preferred the analysis comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL.
 Given that the observation times are right-censored, the survival-based method is most able to leverage the information from the censored observations.

 .
+Performed analysis that are valid (2)

+Appropriate access(3)

+Total: 5/10